 Is the quaint seaside town of Quansett a sanctuary or a death trap?
 When an alarming discovery at Leo’s Back End points to murder, the locals’ favorite hangout becomes a crime scene.
 Sometimes it takes a village to catch a killer — led by reclusive artist/author Edgar Rowdey and spiky-haired Boston refugee Lydia Vivaldi.

-“Disarmed: an Edgar Rowdey Cape Cod Story” is a delightfully unsettling hors d’oeuvre for fans of CJ Verburg’s full-length Edgar Rowdey Cape Cod mysteries Croaked and Zapped.
+“Disarmed: an Edgar Rowdey Cape Cod Story” is a delightfully unsettling hors d’oeuvre for anyone who’s curious about (or a fan of) CJ Verburg’s traditional noir-cozy Edgar Rowdey Cape Cod mystery novels Croaked and Zapped.

 “Birdbrain” was a finalist for the 2020 Derringer Award for Flash Fiction.